Perry County Indiana Sheriff's Office

 All electronic devices brought by campers will be kept in the cafeteria throughout the camp.
 No use of electronic devices will be permitted during camp hours.
 However, campers will be permitted to contact their parents via their devices nightly if requested.

-Perry County FOP “Camp with a Cop” is not responsible for lost money, electronics, and anything that is in the camper’s possession.
+Perry County FOP “Camp with a Cop” is not responsible for lost money, electronics, and anything that is in the camper’s possession

 What’s provided by the camp: